Community Convos

 For a flourishing Fort Worth!

-The initiative includes regular weekly 60-90 minute sessions focused on conversations with our trained facilitators that blend nature walks, deep listening, and evidence-based mindfulness practices.[1]
+Each session is 90 minutes and free to anyone 21+.
+Out time together focuses on conversations with our trained facilitators that blend nature walks, deep listening, and evidence-based mindfulness practices.[1]

 The program will be open anyone age 21+ seeking support, connection, and/or tools to live more mindfully and healthfully.